Chirag-ahir/JAVA-All-Basic/README.md

   What is deserialization?<br>
   The reverse operation of serialization is called deserialization where byte-stream is converted into an object.
 For deserializing the object, we call the readObject() method of ObjectInputStream class.

+What is transient keyword in serialization?<br>
+  The transient keyword can be used with the data members of a class in order to avoid their serialization.